 The ride home, new faces and a new house can be very overwhelming for your kitten.
 He or she will adjust much better if allowed to do so slowly.
 We suggest putting the kitten in a bathroom or small, quiet room with its own bed, food, water, litter box and some toys.
 Let him/her stay in there for a couple of days until he/she has adjusted to that room and the new faces coming and going.
 Over the next few days, bring him/her out into the living areas for twenty minutes to an hour at a time, but remember, he/she is a kitten and there is a lot of changes going on for him/her.
 Usually within a week, he/she will have adapted enough to start journeying out and exploring on their own.
 If you have other pets, this process will allow them to adjust to scents and noises of the other before meeting face to face.
 I recommend to leave the carrier the new kitten came in in the living room or any other living area to allow your other pets in the house to smell it and get used to the new kitty's scent.
 Take it slow and easy with the face-to-face and they should love each other in the end.

 We are always available as a resource with any questions that you might have...
 And we ALWAYS love to see updated pictures of your baby!!

 We will be showing some of our breeding cats and will update any appropriate title changes or awards they win.

 This is our personal home that we raise the Maine Coons in.
 Due to our own health and that of our kitties, we do not allow random visits to our home.
 If you would like to see your kitty in action, we can arrange a time to FaceTime/Skype with you.
 When it is time for the kitten to go to their new furrever home, a meeting place and time will be arranged prior to pick up.

-12. Have plants in the house?
-Some are bad for cats:
+13. Have plants in your home?
+Some of them are toxic to cats: